 Luckily for travellers, Indians usually treat us like honoured guests in their country, which helps during those times when your patience are running low.

 When booking train tickets, often there are separate lines for foreigners or windows will suddenly open to call over the goras (foreign people).
-While you may not get paid to be white like we were in China, Indians will welcome you to their country and you may be offered some special treatment along the way.
+Indians will welcome you to their country and you may be offered some special treatment along the way.

 Prepare for sensory overload.
 Walking the streets of India will likely exhaust you, but it is this excitement that makes this place so amazing.
 Everywhere you go there are the smells, sounds, colors and tastes that make the subcontinent so unique.